Roy Pollard: Background

 Roy Pollard's birth was registered in Wakefield district, West Riding of Yorkshire, England, and he died aged 85 in Wakefield, West Yorkshire, England.

 Rugby league career

 Club career

 Pollard played rugby union for Wakefield and Huddersfield before signing for rugby league club Dewsbury in 1948.

 International honours

 Roy Pollard won caps for England while at Dewsbury in 1949 against France, and in 1950 against Wales, and won a cap for Great Britain while at Dewsbury in 1950 against New Zealand.

-Genealogical information
+Personal life

 Roy Pollard was the son of the rugby league footballer; Charles Pollard; the nephew of the rugby league footballer; Ernest Pollard; and the cousin of the Wakefield RFC player of 1956 to 1958, Anthony Pollard.
 Roy's brother, David, crossed codes to play rugby union.
 A member of the first post-war sports tour to Japan with Oxford University in 1951, he scored the only try of the 1952 varsity match, and went on to captain North Wales.